CSaltx/rnall/README.md

 ### Information

 This new linux coreutil allows for matching different patterns in file names and replacing them with the desired string or pattern.
+For example, the file names "example1.txt" and "example2.txt" can be converted to "example01.txt" and "example02.txt" with a single command.

 **_NOTE:_** See Documentation section for information on how to download and run locally.